In Memoriam

 April 22, 1940 – January 2, 2026

-The first of his four careers took him to Los Angeles and the Watts neighborhood where he supervised a team of food processors while caught up in the riots, then to London in 1978 as the European Marketing Manager for a subsidiary of Colgate Palmolive.
+His first career took him to Los Angeles and the Watts neighborhood where he supervised a team of food processors while caught up in the infamous riots, then on to work in Real Estate where he proudly wore a golden blazer.
+He joined The Kendall Company, a subsidiary of Colgate-Palmolive, and moved to the UK in 1978 as the European Marketing Manager, playing as much golf as he could across England and Scotland.
 It was in London that he met Sheila Macrae and they were married in Cambridge Massachusetts on Memorial Day, 1981.

-In 1983, Nick and Sheila moved west to join two Californian fraternity brothers in the pizza business eventually purchasing a family-style restaurant in the Napa Valley where they worked side-by-side.
-Trading pizzas for wine, they acquired an enviable cellar, which led to a quest for vineyard property.
-Opportunity, the wine community and the draw of Pinot Noir enticed them to Oregon’s Willamette Valley in 2001 where they settled on a 70-acre overgrown orchard with perfect vineyard potential in the hills above Newberg.
+In 1983, Nick and Sheila moved west to join two Californian fraternity brothers in the pizza business, eventually purchasing a family-style restaurant in the Napa Valley where they worked side-by-side.
+Trading pizzas for wine, they acquired an enviable cellar which led to a quest for vineyard property of their own.
+In 2001, opportunity, the wine community, a sense of adventure and the draw of Pinot Noir enticed them to Oregon’s Willamette Valley where they settled on a 70-acre overgrown orchard in the hills above Newberg.

-Nick and Sheila lived in the property’s original farmhouse while they planted their first vines.
-Over time, they planted 30 acres to Pinot Noir with a small acre each of Riesling and Gewurztraminer and Nick became a tractor expert.
+The family lived in the property’s original crumbling farmhouse and stored their Napa cabernets in the root cellar.
+Over time, they cleared the ancient fruit trees and planted 30 acres to Pinot Noir with a small acre each of Riesling and Gewurztraminer.
+Nick wasted no time learning to drive a tractor and spent countless hours tending his vines: seeding the cover crop, mowing, mulching and thinking.

-Nick will be remembered for his direct and honest personality, deep and enduring love for his family, his story telling, tenacity and for never taking the easy route with his ventures.
+Nick will be remembered for his extra-dry Martinis, direct and honest personality, deep and enduring love for his family, his story telling, tenacity and for never taking the easy route with his ventures.

-In May, he would have become a Grandpa for the first time at age 86.
+In May of this year, he would have become a Grandpa for the first time.

-In lieu of flowers, donations are suggested to the Rotary Club of Newberg Early Birds.
+In Nick’s memory, donations are suggested to the Rotary Club of Newberg Early Birds.
+Link Here

 Kindly note that our Newberg tasting room is now closed.